microsoft/semantic-kernel/python/DEV_SETUP.md

         self.d = d
 ```

-You would convert this to a Pydantic class by subclassing from the `KernelBaseModel` class.
+You would convert this to a Pydantic class by sub-classing from the `KernelBaseModel` class.

 ```python
 from pydantic import Field